Invested in

 Registered Investments

 An RRSP is an investment in your future, with benefits you can enjoy today.
 When you contribute to an RRSP, you take advantage of substantial tax savings and enjoy peace of mind in knowing that at ECU – A Division of WFCU Credit Union, eligible deposits in registered accounts have unlimited coverage through the Financial Services Regulatory Authority (FSRA).
-In addition, your RRSP dollars are completely tax-sheltered as long as they remain in your RRSPs.
-Only RRSPs work as hard for you today as they will in the future.
+Plus, your RRSP contributions are completely tax-sheltered as long as they remain in your RRSP.

 Everyone with ‘earned income’ subject to Canadian tax may contribute to an RRSP.
-Each year, you may contribute your maximum personal contribution limit.
-The best way to find out how much you can contribute to your RRSP each year is from the ‘Notice of Assessment’ you received from Canada Revenue Agency with your previous year’s tax return.
-This will also include any unused contribution limit from past years.
+Each year, you can contribute your maximum personal contribution limit prior to the RRSP deadline.
+To find out what this amount is, review the ‘Notice of Assessment’ that you received from the Canada Revenue Agency from your previous year’s tax return.
+This will also include any unused RRSP contribution limit from past years.

 Carry Unused RRSP Contributions Forward

-If you haven’t always taken advantage of all your RRSP contributions each year since 1991, you can carry forward the unused portion indefinitely.
+If you haven’t always taken advantage of your annual RRSP contribution room since 1991, you can carry forward any unused portion indefinitely.

 Maximize your RRSP

-To maximize your RRSP contributions and to take advantage of any unused, ECU – A Division of WFCU Credit Union offers the Maximum RRSP Loan.
+To maximize your RRSP contribution and to take advantage of any allowable unused contributions, ECU – A Division of WFCU Credit Union offers the Maximum RRSP Loan.

 How does an RRSP compare to a Savings Account or Mutual Funds?